 Whiskeys are pretty much popular all over the globe, hence, it’s not a question of how it came to the Philippines.
 But rather why it became so popular here in the country.
 To give you a brief overview, here are two points for you to consider:

-It is no secret that Filipinos love drinking alcohol.
+It is no secret that Filipinos love drinking Philippine alcohol.
 In most cases, a number of them like trying out different variations of alcoholic drinks; whiskey offers them this experience.
 It allows them to test out and choose various kinds of whiskey – from the local brands to the international goods.

 Great Drinking Experience

 Another thing that made whiskeys popular in the Philippines is that it enables its drinkers a one-of-a-kind drinking experience.
-In fact, you can instantly upgrade your inuman sessions by simply bringing a bottle of Jack Daniel’s for sharing.
+In fact, you can instantly upgrade your inuman sessions by simply bringing a bottle of Jack Daniel’s in the Philippines for sharing.
 Pair it, then, with steak and you – along with your friends – are bound to have an unforgettable night.